ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The POST handler is used to replace the stored authentication credential of this Client (identified by NODENAME) with the one specified in the request at the KDC, for the group identified by GROUPNAME.

-The handler expects a POST request with payload as specified in {{gid-post}}, with the difference that it includes only the parameters 'client_cred', 'cnonce' and 'client_cred_verify'.
+The handler expects a POST request with payload as specified in {{gid-post}}, with the difference that it includes only the parameters 'client_cred', 'cnonce', and 'client_cred_verify'.
 In particular, the PoP evidence included in 'client_cred_verify' is computed in the same way considered in {{gid-post}} and defined by the specific application profile (REQ14), with a newly generated N_C nonce and the previously received N_S.
 It is REQUIRED of the application profiles to define the specific formats of authentication credentials that are acceptable to use in the group (REQ6).

 In addition to what is defined in {{kdc-if-errors}} and at the beginning of {{node-subresource}}, the handler verifies that this operation is consistent with the set of roles that the node has in the group.
 If the verification fails, the KDC MUST reply with a 4.00 (Bad Request) error response.
 The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{key-distr}}.
 The value of the 'error' field MUST be set to 1 ("Request inconsistent with the current roles").